joddyjods/jobsearch/README.md

 - **npm** test - runs the test runner
 - **npm** start - starts the development server

-# Things that are next to do
+# TODO
+- Revoke and replace the client ID from google cloud
+- Fix the highlighting on the selected opportunity (it goes away)
-- [ ] Make the UI do something with the API service
+- Make the + button float so that it doesn't move up with the opportunities
-- [ ] Take a look at incorporating material UI - https://mui.com
+- Make the login page more descriptive
+- Allow editing of interactions
+- Add status setters to the interactions to update the opportunity statuses